Arlisaha/openMindParser/README.md

 Features
 -------------------
-*Read XML file and convert it in internal objects tree.
+* Read XML file and convert it in internal objects tree.\n
-*Convert object tree in arrays.
+* Convert object tree in arrays.
-*Convert in HTML.
+* Convert in HTML.
-*Convert in JSON.
+* Convert in JSON.
-*Icons support.
+* Icons support.

 Installation
 -------------------